isomerpages/pmo-nccs/media/press-release/_posts/2017-03-08-new-vehicular-emissions-scheme-to-replace-carbon-based-emissions-vehicle-scheme-from-1-january-2018.md

 ___

-[1] The Preferential Additional Registration Fee (PARF) is calculated based on the ARF paid after accounting for the VES rebate.
+<a id="[1]" name="[1]">[1] </a> The Preferential Additional Registration Fee (PARF) is calculated based on the ARF paid after accounting for the VES rebate.
 The VES rebate is subject to a minimum ARF payable of $5,000.

-[2] Long-term exposure to PM is associated with decreased lung function, development of chronic bronchitis, stroke and premature death.
+<a id="[2]" name="[2]">[2]</a> Long-term exposure to PM is associated with decreased lung function, development of chronic bronchitis, stroke and premature death.
 In addition to increasing the risk of respiratory infection and impairment of lung functions in asthmatics, HC and NOx are also precursors to ozone; excessive ozone can also impair respiratory functions.
 CO reduces the amount of oxygen that can be transported in the blood stream to critical organs like the heart and brain.
 Singapore currently does not meet its 2020 air quality targets for PM10, PM2.5 and ozone.

 Source: [<a href="https://www.lta.gov.sg/apps/news/page.aspx?c=2&id=08685840-d664-4713-9ccb-96dcd8936d08" target="_blank">Land Transport Authority</a>](https://www.lta.gov.sg/apps/news/page.aspx?c=2&id=08685840-d664-4713-9ccb-96dcd8936d08)